top of page

 Life moves fast.
 Too fast to honor the thresholds we cross every day.

-Ceremony slows us down long enough to mark what matters—beginnings, endings, grief, celebration, transitions we didn’t know needed naming.
+Ceremony matters in Wild Women Hawai‘i retreats and circles in that it slows us down long enough to mark what matters—beginnings, endings, celebration, transitions we didn’t know needed naming.

 Sometimes we simply sit in silence and let the forest speak.